felleg/felleg.gitlab.io-backup/content/posts/3-WhyILeftPhysics.md

 v_f^2 - v_i^2 = 2a\Delta x
 $$

-My need to apply the new formulas I had learned in class was such that I was inventing problems for fun and showing them off to our teacher.
+My desire to apply the new formulas I had learned in class was such that I was inventing problems for fun and showing them off to our teacher.
 To everyone around I was surely being annoying, but I could not help it.
 I felt as though, for the first time, I had connected with what I